wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-resource-groups-deployment-projects-create-deploy.md

 ## Deploying an Azure Resource Group project to an Azure resource group

-When you deploy an Azure Resource Group project, you deploy it to an Azure resource group, which is just a logical grouping of resources in Azure such as web apps, databases, and so on.
+When you deploy an Azure Resource Group project, you deploy it to an Azure resource group, which is just a logical grouping of resources in Azure such as web sites, databases, and so on.

 1. On the shortcut menu of the deployment project node, choose **Deploy**, **New Deployment**.